 Today, 80 percent of Americans do not exercise regularly, and ten million are exercising less today than just three years ago.
 (1) Yes, people are very busy these days, but I feel the real reason behind these statistics is that they do not enjoy it—people find time to do the things they enjoy.

 It’s a workout, something you have to do, not something you look forward to.
 Making exercise fun again will not only keep us doing it, but will deliver numerous health benefits from exercise that are not available from our conventional approach.

-For years, we have been encouraged to exercise by the experts because of its pronounced health benefits.
+For years, we have been encouraged by experts to exercise because of its pronounced health benefits.
 People who exercise regularly on the whole have less chronic disease, but only recently studies have shown some not-so-good effects of exercise.
 Many reports have linked too much exercise with compromised immune systems.
-(2-5) The problem is that at the present time, the experts don’t know how much exercise is good and how much more is harmful.
+(2-5) The problem is that at the present time, experts don’t know how much exercise is good and how much more is harmful.

 While I tried to cover this topic well in this article, much more on this topic can be found in my book, Body, Mind and Sport.